Visit our Peace House Facebook page.

 To increase size of page contents (larger type) press ctrl and + (at the same time on your keyboard).

-First United Methodist Church – Wesley Hall
+First United Methodist Church – Wesley Hall, Ashland, OR

 Honduran indigenous and environmental organizer Berta Cáceres has been assassinated in her home.
 She was one of the leading organizers for indigenous land rights in Honduras.